 “My brother was a true metal-head at heart.
 To say he was infatuated with KIϟϟ would be an understatement—he called into KIϟϟ radio shows, administered fan groups, had the action figures and Japanese imports.
 We both loved Ace Frehley’s “Fractured Mirror” and had plans to see Ace in Staten Island.
 A few days after Crab died, I gave those tickets to some of our friends.
 My brother would never hear Ace dedicate a song to him that night.
 He’ll never hear my record, either, and I’ll never get to hear him make fun of it.”

-Two Dull Boys will be released in early 2021 and the first single “All Things Come to an End” is available worldwide December 4th, 2020.
+Two Dull Boys will be released in 2021 and the new single “Sharp As A Brick” is available worldwide February 19th.